 ASTM A354 Quenched and Tempered Alloy Steel Bolts, Studs, and Other Externally Threaded Fasteners lays out the guidelines for two grades, BC and BD.
 All parts in this standard must be made from alloy steel and be heat-treated, quenched, and tempered.
 This spec covers parts up to 4 inches in diameter.

-Let’s look at the head marking for Grade BC:
+Let’s look at the head marking for Grade BC, shown in Figure 4:

 No surprises here.
 Grade BD parts have a minimum tensile strength of 150ksi for diameters ¼ inch through 2-1/2 inches and 140ksi for diameters over 2-1/2 inches.
 Grade BD parts are considered to be high strength.
 The mechanical properties of Grade BD fasteners in diameters ¼ inch through 2-1/2 inches are almost identical to those of SAE J429 Grade 8.